 slice of flag cake with whipped topping and strawberries

-ingredients needed
+Ingredients needed

 There are three main components needed for making this easy flag cake recipe: the cake, the whipped topping and the decorations.
 Here’s what you’ll need:

 • For the cake.
 You’ll need either a yellow or white box cake mix.
 My personal favorite for this recipe is Betty Crocker’s® Super Moist White Cake Mix (15.25 ounces) (not sponsored).
 To make the cake extra flavorful and moist, ignore the ingredient instructions on the box and instead stir the cake mix with 3 large eggs, 1/2 cup sour cream, 1 cup cold milk and 1/2 cup melted butter.
-You won’t believe how good this cake tastes — truly bakery style!
+You won’t believe how good this version tastes — truly bakery style!

-how to make this cake
+How to make this recipe

 Not only is the ingredient list simple, but making this American flag cake is a breeze!
 You’ll find the full, printable recipe at the bottom of the post, but here’s a quick rundown of how to make this patriotic dessert:

-• Decorate.
+1. Decorate.
 Spread the vanilla whipped topping over the completely cooled cake.
 Start decorating, by outlining a square in the upper left corner with blueberries.
 Fill in with remaining blueberries, leaving some white space showing through.
 You can leave the white space to represent the stars or fill them in with mini marshmallows.
-Line the strawberry slices in 4-5 rows to form the red stripes.
-In between rows of strawberries, you can fill in with shredded coconut or leave the space white.
-After a good hour or so in the fridge, this flag cake comes out cool, creamy, fruity, and so delightful.
-Enjoy!

-variations and substitutions
+Variations and substitutions

-I’m pretty fond of this flag cake as-is, but there are lots of tasty ways to get creative with this patriotic dessert.
+We’re pretty fond of this flag cake as-is, but there are lots of tasty ways to get creative with this patriotic dessert.
 Here are a few ideas:

 • Use raspberries.
 If you prefer raspberries over strawberries, rows of raspberries can be used to make the stripes.